Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

     instance.track(ScreenViewedEvent(screenName: "Screen Name"))
     ```

-After enabling this setting, Amplitude will track the `[Amplitude] Screen Viewed` event with the screen name property.
-This property value is read from the controller class metadata with `viewDidAppear` method swizzling.
+When you enable this setting, Amplitude tracks the `[Amplitude] Screen Viewed` event with the screen name property.
+Amplitude reads this value from the controller class metadata `viewDidAppear` method swizzling.

 #### Tracking deep links

-Deeplinks are not automated at this time.
-You will need to track the corresponding events manually instead.
+Deeplink tracking is not automated.
+To track deeplinks, track the corresponding events.

 === "Swift"